stanislawbartkowski/db2audit/README.md

 >./audit.sh<br>

-The script can be launched manually on demand or be executed as a crobjob tab.<br>
+The script can be launched manually on-demand or be executed as a crobjob tab.<br>
 <br>
 The *audit.sh* script is performing the following steps:<br>

 * Read all databases in *DATABASES* environment variable.
 * For every database, source *config/db_{database}.rc* file
 * *rc* file should contain at least *QUERIES* environment variable.
 The variable specifies the list of investigative queries to be executed.
-* For every audit table, an environment variable is set equals to the timestamp of the last auditing to avoid duplication of alers.
+* For every audit table, an environment variable is set equals to the timestamp of the last auditing to avoid duplication of alerts.
 * Runs every investigative query specified in *QUERIES*.
 If the query returns not empty result, the *alert.sh* script is called.
 * After scanning all databases, *MAXTIMESTAMPFILE* file is updated.

 ## MAXTIMESTAMPFILE

 The *dbaudit* databases is storing all audit records.
-To avoid alert duplication, the tool is maintaining *MAXTIMESTAMPFILE* (specfied in *config/env.rc*).
-It is the text file and every line consist the name of the audit table and the timestamp of the last scan.
+To avoid alert duplication, the tool is maintaining *MAXTIMESTAMPFILE* (specified in *config/env.rc*).
+It is the text file and every line consists the name of the audit table and the timestamp of the last scan.
 Example:
 ```
 ```
 CHECKING_MAXTM